 You know how to shut off your water, right?
-Knowing how can certainly come in handy.
+Knowing how to turn off the valves can certainly come in handy.
 Especially if you need to repair a leak.
 You’ll also need to shut off your water before changing a faucet or installing a new sink.
-Every home’s plumbing is a little different, but there are three main stages you can control your water supply at:
+Every home’s plumbing is a little different, but there are three main stages where you can control your water supply:

 - The street, which cuts off all water flow to your entire property.